kestrelwp/woo-custom-add-to-cart-button/readme.txt

 * Add a cart icon next to the text
 * Remove the text and just show a cart icon
 * Case sensitive, so you get full control over whether the add to cart button text appears in uppercase, lowercase or sentence case
+* Change the background color of the WooCommerce add to cart button
+* Change the color of WooCommerce add to cart button text

 WooCommerce Custom Add to Cart Button is fully accessible.
 If you choose to display just the cart icon, the text is still present in the HTML and can be read by screen readers.